siberianfox/tinygwiki/Homing-and-Limits-Description-and-Operation.md

 ## Switches
-### Switch Port
+### Switch Inputs
-TinyG has 8 switch pin pairs and a 3.3v take-off located on the J13 jumper next to the reset button.
-The switch pairs are labeled:
+TinyG v8 has 8 switch inputs pins available on terminal blocks J7 and J8, along with two ground and two 3.3v terminals co-located on these terminal blocks.
+These are clearly labeled on the circuit board.
 (See [here](#tinyg-v7-switch-port) for v7 switch pinouts)

-	Pair  | Notes
+	Signal  | Notes
 	-----|-------------
-	3.3v | This pair is located on the J13 connector closest to the corner of the board Xmin | Corresponding switch is typically positioned at left-most travel of the machine Xmax | Switch typically at right-most travel
+	Gnd | There is one ground for each terminal block 3.3v | There is one 3.3v take-off for each terminal block Xmin | The Xmin switch is typically positioned at left-most travel of the machine Xmax | ...typically at right-most travel
-	Ymin | Switch typically at front of machine
+	Ymin | ...typically at front of machine
-	Ymax | Switch typically at rear of machine
+	Ymax | ...typically at rear of machine
-	Zmin | Switch typically at minimum height of Z travel or omitted Zmax | Switch typically at maximum height of Z travel Amin | Most of the time A is infinite and not homed.
+	Zmin | ...typically at minimum height of Z travel (work bed), or omitted Zmax | ...typically at maximum height of Z travel Amin | Most of the time A is infinite and not homed.
 This position can be used for a machine kill Amax | Ditto

-For each switch pair the pin closest to the board edge is the ground, the pin next to it is the switch input as labeled on the silkscreen.
 The inputs are 3.3v logic inputs and **must not have 5v applied to them or you will burn out the inputs**.
-The inputs are tied high - with strong pullups for v7 boards and on-chip weak pullups for earlier boards.
+The inputs are de-glitch filtered with a resistor-capacitor circuit (RC circuit), and pulled up to 3.3v on the board via 2.7K ohm resistors (strong pullup).

-Two 3.3v output pins are made available for opto-coupled and other powered switch options, but TinyG does not currently support this.
-It should work but you will need to be careful not to damage the inputs.
+Two 3.3v outputs are made available for opto-coupled and other powered switch options. if using active switches you will need to be careful not to exceed 3.3v on the inputs or you may damage the inputs.
 If you draw the 3.3v do not pull more than 30 ma.

 ### Switch Wiring
 To connect a switch to an input pin simply wire the switch across the ground and the input.
 This applies to both normally open (NO) and normally closed (NC) switches.
 Either NO or NC switches may be used, but all switches must be of the same type.
-We recommend using NC switches for better noise immunity.
+We recommend using NC switches for better noise immunity to prevent false firings.

 Wire a single switch to each axis that will be part of homing.
+Homing requires each switch to be independent - i.e. you cannot run switches for multiple exes to a single switch input.
 The following configuration is typical for most milling machines and 3D printers:

 	Pin  | Function    | Position on machine
 	-----|-------------|-------------------------